Part 1 – Can I Recover Data after Format?

 1. Format with Partition Wizard

-Step 1: launch MiniTool Partition Wizard, select the drive which needs to be reformatted and choose "Format Partition" function in left action panel.
+Step 1: launch MiniTool Partition Wizard, select the drive that needs to be reformatted, and choose the “Format Partition” function in the left action panel.

-Step 2: "Format Partition" window will appear and users can input a partition label and choose a file system and cluster size for drive.
-After that, click "OK" to go back to main interface.
+Step 2: The “Format Partition” window will appear and users can input a partition label and choose a file system and cluster size for the drive.
+After that, click “OK” to go back to the main interface.

 2. Format in Windows Explorer